mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

     runMATLABTests()
 }
 ```

+MATLAB exits with exit code 0 if the test suite runs successfully without any test failures.
+Otherwise, MATLAB terminates with a nonzero exit code, which causes the stage to fail.
+If you properly react to the resulting MATLAB execution expection, the remaining stages of your Pipeline can still run and your build can succeed.
+Otherwise, Jenkins terminates the build in the current stage and marks it as a failure.

 You can customize your test run and generate artifacts by providing the `runMATLABTests` step with one or more name-value arguments.
 For instance, you can specify different types of artifacts and the locations to store them, or you can have control over which tests to run in your project.